 This post begins a series using the Alphabet to go through streets that were significant in my life, as part of the “Family History Through the Alphabet” challenge.

 I will start with Atkinson in Detroit.
-The layout of the house isn’t exact but it is as close as I remember it.
+The layout of the house isn’t exact as far as scale, but it is as close as I remember it.
 The last time I was in this house was in 1953.
 I was 6 years old.

 In 1951, when I was four, my father received a call to St. Marks Presbyterian church in Detroit.
 We left Springfield, Massachusetts and moved into 2212 Atkinson, down the street from my paternal grandparents who lived at 2270 Atkinson.
 St. Marks was located a block away, in the other direction, on 12th Street.
 The 1967 Detroit riot started a block from the church.